corda/corda-docs-portal/content/en/docs/corda-enterprise/4.7/node/gateway-service.md

 ---
-date: '2020-06-06T18:19:00Z'
 menu:
-  cenm-1-5:
-    identifier: cenm-1-5-gateway
+  corda-enterprise-4-7:
-    parent: cenm-1-5-operations
+    parent: corda-enterprise-4-7-corda-nodes
-    weight: 27
 tags:
 - contexts
 - auth
-- login CENM
 - gateway
+weight: 160
+aliases: "/docs/cenm/1.5/gateway-service.html"

 title: Gateway Service
 ---

 # Gateway Service

-The Gateway Service provides a transfer layer between front-end Corda Enterprise Network Manager (CENM) interfaces, and the [Auth Service](auth-service) that underpins authentication and authorisation in CENM.

-Once installed and configured, users can connect with the Gateway Service via the [CENM CLI Tool](cenm-cli-tool) to manage CENM service tasks.
-Administrators can use the Gateway Service address plus `/admin` to access the (CENM User Admin Tool)[user-admin] via a web browser.
+The Gateway Service acts as common entry point for remote management of Corda Nodes as well as networks using CENM - either using the available command-line tools or via the web applications hosted by the Gateway.

 {{< warning >}}
 The Gateway Service does not need its own database - so there is no database configuration required when you are setting up.
 {{< /warning >}}

-### Install the gateway Gateway service
+## Install the Gateway Service

 You can install the Gateway Service by installing the Gateway Service `.jar` file:

 `java -jar gateway-service.jar -f config.conf`

-#### Configure the Gateway Service
+## Configure the Gateway Service

 When you configure the Gateway Service, you need to:

-1. Specify the endpoint where the Auth service is exposed - this must match the IP or host name of the machine/VM/container and the port that is configured in the Auth Service config file.
+1. Specify the endpoint where the Auth Service is exposed - this must match the IP or host name of the machine/VM/container and the port that is configured in the Auth Service config file.

-2. Specify the SSL configuration for connecting to the Auth service.
-You can do this using the [PKI tool](pki-tool).
+2. Specify the SSL configuration for connecting to the Auth Service.
+You can do this using the [PKI tool](../../../cenm/1.5/pki-tool).

 3. Your authentication credentials, as specified in your [Auth Service configuration](auth-service).